sunenilausen/blender-colour-snowman/en/step_3.md

 ![Grey snowman](images/blender-snowman.png)

-To colour the snowman we need to add some **materials** to the model.
+To colour the snowman you need to add some **materials** to the model.

 + Press <kbd>ESC</kbd> to exit the render view.